mknejp/lava/README.md

   - [ ] `virtual`
   - [ ] `goto`
   - [ ] `union`
   - [ ] **pointers**: Neither the SPIR-V logical memory model nor GLSL support pointer arithmetic.
 But refernces can probably be made to work.
-Shader inputs declared as pointers or unsized arrays can probably be transformed accordingly.
+Shader inputs declared as pointers or unsized arrays can probably be transformed to buffer inputs.
   - [ ] *pointer-to-member operator*
   - [ ] *address-of operator*
   - [ ] *dereference operator*